fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 of off-chip memory, the intertwining of on-chip memory with compute, the locality of spatial computing, and a better use of low-precision computation.

-I am not so sure about

-> [...] and a better use of low-precision computation.

-because I suspect they are comparing themselves to the FP32 execution on H100.
 Moreover:

 > All compared architectures implement considerably faster clock rates than